pryre/robin/documents/CALIBRATION.md

 4. Move all sticks and switches to extremes, then reissue the calibration command when done.

 5. Calibration should now be complete.

+## Battery Monitoring
+Battery monitoring can be performed in two steps.
+1. Enable monitoring by setting the number of cells of your battery with the `BATT_N_CELLS` parameter (currently only supports LIPO batteries).
+2. Attached the battery voltage to the `VBATT` pins on the flight controller

+---
+**Note:** The flight controllers are not protected from reverse polarity across the `VBATT` port (as it is much higher than the operating voltage).
+Connecting this port backwards **will destroy your flight controller**.
+It is highly recommended that you makke this connection in a manner that cannot be accidentally reversed (i.e. solder wires directly from your PDB to the appropriate pints on the flight controller.

+---

+Once configured and connected, you can adjust your battery readout, and the various feedback warnings via the other `BATT_*` parameters (see the parameter reference for more details.